isomerpages/nlb-discovereads/_diy-resources/secondary-school-resources/teen-things.md

 **Part 1: Email Subject**<br>
 <u>Why it should be done well</u><br>
 This tells people what your email is about at a quick glance.
-Don’t underestimate it’s importance—spam filters in your inbox also use this to determine if the email is spam or not!
+Don’t underestimate its importance—spam filters in your inbox also use this to determine if the email is spam or not!

 <img src="/images/diyresources/secondary/tt-e3.png" alt="Tips: Clearly indicate and specify your objective.
 Refrain from having a long email subject, as the end may get cut off.
 Example: Collaboration with NLB." style="width: 70%;">